 In some cases, it’s possible that a person might just be reconsidering the whole thing.
 Wanting to slow things down in a relationship doesn’t immediately mean that they’re done with it.
 They might just need some time to themselves to be able to think about the relationship timeline and figure out what they want.

 4. Past experiences may trigger unpleasant emotions

-Three days after being introduced to Lisa through a mutual friend, Jacob found himself head over heels for her.
-They jumped into a relationship, spent all their time with each other and even went on a European trip two months later.
+Three days after being introduced to Lisa through a mutual friend, Jacques found himself head over heels for her.
+They jumped into a relationship, spent all their time together, and even went on a European trip two months later.
 Meanwhile, they completely skipped the part of giving space in a relationship.

-One day, Jacob was reminded of how he did the exact same thing with his ex, Samatha, and what followed after a blissful four months was something he desperately wanted to avoid.
+One day, Jacques was reminded of how he did the exact same thing with his ex, and what followed after a blissful four months was something he desperately wanted to avoid.
 The next day, he told Lisa, “We should slow down.
-I was moving too quick and I’ve been hurt in the past because of it.”
+I tend to rush things and I’ve been severely hurt in the past because of it.”

 A negative past experience can urge someone to take things slow, or even be scared of accomplishing relationship milestones.
 Commitment and trust issues can trigger anxiety about the relationship going too fast.

 5. People want to slow down a relationship so they don’t rush big decisions

 If you or your partner are currently thinking about how to slow down a relationship, the first thing you need to do is understand that it’s completely normal to want to do so.
 It doesn’t necessarily have to mean that you’ve now got to split up, or that your relationship is destined for failure.
 Let’s take a look at exactly what you can do if you think it’s a little too soon to be leaving toothbrushes at each other’s houses.